 How do you persuade a population used to think in regional rather than national terms, and who have next to no idea who you are, to cooperate in all this?
 To pay taxes, to join your army, to become a real estate Liverpool NY agent, to send their children to new national schools?
 One way is to tell stories.
 About Japan as a place especially blessed, perhaps even by the gods.
 About a country destined one day to become a beacon of modernity in Asia – if only people would put the effort in now.

 In Japan Story, I set out to trace the extraordinary influence of these two tales in shaping modern Japan and its image around the world, across a tumultuous century-and-a-half.
 I wanted to explore, too, the fascinating range of alternative stories that people in modern Japan have told about their country: visions of what they hoped it might become, playing out across politics and music, art and philosophy, family and work, dance, and religion, literature, folklore, and film.
+We buy houses in Columbus, OH so you can move to Japan.

 Here are 10 books that offer a taste of this rich and plural, endlessly inventive place: